The 100 Most Influential Queer Books of All Time

 I am Jazz by Jessica Herthel and Jazz Jennings, illustrated by Shelagh McNicholas (2014)

 This children’s book features real-life transgender activist Jazz Jennings sharing her story.
-It is a story about a young girl born in the wrong body, who tries to communicate this to her parents at age 5, to no avail — until they bring her to a doctor who informs them that she is trans, and that it’s okay for her to be so.
-This is a great introduction for children into the idea of trans-ness, and it is based on Jazz’s real-life experience.
+It is a story about a young girl born in the wrong body, who tries to communicate this to her parents at age 5, to no avail — until they bring her to a doctor who informs them that she is trans and that it’s okay for her to be so.
+This is a great introduction for children to the idea of trans-ness, and it is based on Jazz’s real-life experience.

 Readers do have some concerns with the book — gender roles are presented in a traditional binary, and people were puzzled as to why the protagonist is drawn much paler than Jazz’s real-life tone.
-But the book is a powerful one, and Jazz Jennings is an important figure in the fight for rights for trans children.
+But the book is a powerful one, and Jazz Jennings is an important figure in the fight for the rights of trans children.
 I Am Jazz has been often challenged and banned, and just recently, the book was removed from some Florida classrooms after the “Don’t Say Gay” bill passed.

 Content warnings for deadnaming, transphobia.